TrudAX/denistrunin-blog/src/draft/performance-examples1Ax2012/index.md

 #### Huge delays during sales orders posing and printing

-That was quite interesting case.
+That was quite interesting and complex case.
 Client complained about periodic delays(1-2 minutes) during sales orders posting.
 The issue couldn't be replicated(initially it looked like typical parameters sniffing or blocking issue).
 The problem was that they also had a lot of other performance issues(a lot of missing indexes, old SQL version, High CPU load on SQL server and so on...).
 Client used AX2009 and they outsource 3 different companies to support Infrastructure, SQL and AX side.

-When all issues were fixed, system load become low they still sometimes complained about the original issue and we still can't replicate it.
+When all issues were fixed, system load become low they still sometimes complained about the original issue and we still can't replicate it(in all our tests small orders posted within several seconds).
 Setting up a SQL blocking alert and analyzing TOP SQL also didn't show any problem.
 We ended up with a monitoring modification that logged different stages of sales invoice posing.
 First finding was that duration didn't depends on number of SO lines, next iterations showed that delay actually caused by "print" method.
 Finally we found the reason for this delay - for users whey used Windows2016 Citrix clients(that is not supported by AX2009) and we in our tests used Windows2008R2 RDP to run AX client.
 Printer driver reconfiguration solved this issue.

 ### Slow standard operations